 (Including Certificate year)

-International interactive webinars with occasional workshops in Hertford UK, and sometimes in other countries
+International interactive webinars with occasional workshops in Hertford UK, and sometimes

 Some hours with other TA-qualified trainers may be credited